Search results for 2016

 Nikel and Nikel Materiality

 RESEARCH SERIES #25 Nikel is a small Russian mining city near the border with Norway.
 It was founded in the 1930s after enormous quantities of nickel were found nearby.
 At the time the area was Finnish.
 An infrastructure for mining the nickel was built in the 1930s with help from Canadian companies.

 Call for Volunteers: Join the Sonic Acts team

-Are you interested in science, technology, art and electronic music?
-Sonic Acts hosts the first edition of the Sonic Acts Academy, a new research-oriented programme from 26 to 28 February 2016 in Amsterdam.
-We are looking for a great team to make this Academy a success and hope that you will join us!
+Are you interested in technology, art, new media and electronic music?
+The upcoming Sonic Acts Festival 2019 marks the 25th anniversary of Sonic Acts takes places from 21 to 24 February 2016 in Amsterdam.
+We are looking for a great team to make this festival a success and hope that you will join us!

 What Is Dark Ecology?

 RESEARCH SERIES #26 In this essay, which draws on his book Dark Ecology, For a Logic of Coexistence, Timothy Morton — who originally coined the term dark ecology — explains what dark ecology is.
 He also argues how agrilogistics underpins our ecological crisis and our view of the world.

 Dark Ecology is a three-year art, research and commissioning project, initiated by Sonic Acts and Kirkenes-based curator Hilde Methi, and in collaboration with Norwegian and Russian partners.
 Dark Ecology unfolds through research, the creation of new artworks, and a public programme that will be presented in the zone on both sides of the border in 2014, 2015 and 2016. www.darkecology.net